calaldees/KaraKara/processmedia2/README.md

 Encode videos for use with KaraKara.

-Efficently monitor and detect changes to source videos, create proccssed media and import into KaraKara track database.
+Efficiently monitor and detect changes to source videos, create processed media and import into KaraKara track database.

 Example input